Hikes in Nanaimo

 - Bald Mountain: The Bald Mountain Hike is a good intermediate length trail that will provide some amazing views overlooking Cowichan Lake and the rugged landscape of Vancouver Island.
 The upper portions of the trail will require hikers to use their route finding skills to navigate an overgrown and lightly travelled path up the mountain.

 - Ammonite Falls Regional Trail: A popular route in the area, the Ammonite Falls Regional Trail is a beautiful forest walk that will lead you to a stunning waterfall.
-While the majority of the trail is suitable for hikers of all skill levels, anyone wishing to get right up to the edge of the water will need to utilize a rope installation to make a descent to the falls.
+While the majority of the trail is suitable for hikers of all skill levels, anyone wishing to get right up to the edge of the water will need to descend a steep, built stair section to the falls.
+This trail is periodically closed by the regional district for wildlife activity, so check its status before setting out. to the falls.

 When is the Best Time to Hike in Nanaimo?